Railway signals in Germany: Zs2 Richtungsanzeiger

 Shows one single white letter indicating the direction of the train's route.
 The letter is usually the initial letter of the next station or the next major station.

 This signal does not give any specific command to the driver, as signalling safety devices mean that being diverted to the wrong route is not necessarily dangerous.
-It does, however, prove to the driver whether the route is correctly set up, and if the route is wrongly set he could ask the signaler to re-set the route before starting the train.
+It does, however, prove to the driver whether the route is correctly set up, and if the route is wrongly set they could ask the signaler to re-set the route before starting the train.